Kumara-Kaushik/proba_v_challenge/README.md

 ### Generating submission file and running inference on single image:
 * In order to generate the submission file, Please download the trained model export file from [here](https://drive.google.com/file/d/1KFIL-GI4FYwrZNBOaeFLO2Qdv1zr73yv/view?usp=sharing) and place it in the "model_data" folder.

-* Open the notebook called "probav_model_inference" and run the notebook from top to bottom.
+* Open the notebook called "probav_model_inference.ipynb" and run the notebook from top to bottom.
 You also have the option of running inference on single images, but they have to be from either the train or test LR_imgs folder.

 ## References